1 888 373 0881

 Perfluorinated compounds (PFCs) refers to a group of manmade chemicals and their precursors, manufactured for their properties of providing resistance to heat, oil, and stains to products.
 Fluorine atom(s) are introduced into the organic compounds to promulgate the desired properties.
 Belonging to this group are subgroups of PFCs - perfluorinated carboxylic acids (PFCA) which includes perfluorooctanoic acid (PFOA); and perfluorinated alkyl sulfonates which includes perfuorooctane sulfonate (PFOS).
 Fluorotelomer alcohols are precursors to PFCAs.
 They are transformed in biota or in the atmosphere to produce PFCAs such as PFOA.
 The chemical structures of PFCs (C-F bonds) make them extremely resistant to environmental breakdown.
 Conventionally, PFCs are named by the number of carbon atoms in the linear chain and by the terminal group, e.g. sulphonate or carboxyl groups, respectively, in PFOS and PFOA below.
 Perfluorocarboxylic acids exhibit high degrees of chemical and metabolic stability.
 To date, C8 carboxylic acids (PFOA) exhibit the highest degree of bioaccumulation and toxicity.

 AXYS began tissue analysis for PFCs in 2002 in response to growing client interest, using in-house developed methods and LC/MS/MS approaches.
 Initially targets were restricted to the C8 molecules, PFOS and PFOA.
 Concerns around a broader range of targets (particularly C4 to C12 compounds) and the availability of more labeled surrogates spurred AXYS to offer isotope dilution quantification of a broad range of PFCs and fluorotelomer alcohols in multiple matrices including water, whole blood, serum, tissues and solid phase media (e.g. XAD beads).
-AXYS was the first (and remains the only) nationally accredited Canadian commercial lab for PFC analysis and is NELAC accredited for PFC analysis in Florida and New Jersey.
+AXYS was the first nationally accredited Canadian commercial lab for PFC analysis and is NELAC accredited for PFC analysis in Florida, Minnesota and New Jersey.
 AXYS occupies the forefront of commercial North American environmental analysis of PFCs.

 PFCs and fluorotelomer alcohols are widely used in consumer product applications including lubricants, stain repellents (clothing and carpeting), food preparation (greaseproof packaging and non-stick cookware), pharmaceuticals, insecticides and fire-fighting foams.
 Their widespread use and the potential environmental consequences of their disposal, breakdown, transport and persistence have raised questions of toxicity.